• Why does RH have an admissions policy and what do we look for in potential campers?

 • When and how often can we speak to our child by phone?

 There is no phone communication allowed during the first week of a camper being at camp.
-After the first week, you can speak to your child on the phone a maximum of 3 times a week at designated times.
+After the first week, you can speak to your child on the phone a maximum of two times a week at designated times.

-• Can campers receive Emails?
+• Can campers receive emails?

-Yes, parents can Email campers and we will distribute the mail with the mail at rest hour.
+Yes, parents can email campers and we will distribute the mail with the mail at Rest Hour.

 • Are electronic such as cell phones, laptops, tablets, and video games allowed?

 We are an electronic free camp.
 No smart phones, or any device with Internet capability is allowed at Robin Hood.
 Any electronics brought to camp will be stored in a safe in the office until the day the camper departs.
+Campers check out their phones to call home on Calling Days.

 • How many health care workers to you have?